-The trustees have reviewed the results after the year end, including with forecasts and cash flow projections which show a consistent position that will be sufficient to enable the trustees to reasonably conclude that the charitable company will be able to continue to meet its liabilities as they fall due for the foreseeable future.
-The projections include the ongoing impact of COVID19 and changing restrictions in place for outdoor recreation.
+The trustees have reviewed the results after the year end along with forecasts and cash flow projections which show a consistent position that will be sufficient to enable the trustees to reasonably conclude that the charitable company will be able to continue to meet its liabilities as they fall due for the foreseeable future.
 Consequently, the trustees continue to believe the going concern basis of accounting is appropriate in preparing these financial statements.